topfreegames/donations/docs/API.md

     * `item` is the key for the item to create the donation request for;
     * `player` is the player id that will receive the donations;
     * `clan` is the team/clan/group the player belongs to.
 This is useful for grouping donations.
+Leave this empty if player does not belong to a team/clan/group.

   * Success Response
     * Code: `200`